AlistairNWard/wham/README.md

 #### T

-The number of reads supporting and interchomosmal event.
+The number of reads supporting an interchomosmal event.

 #### TAGS

-Which individuals (SMs) that are in the graph.
+The individuals (SMs) that are in the graph.

 #### TF

-The number of mate pairs that map too far away
+The number of mate pairs whose mapping are discordant with the fragment length.

 #### U

-The number of reads that support duplication
+The number of reads that support a duplication.

 #### V

-The number of reads that support an inversion
+The number of reads that support an inversion.

 #### GT